Arizona Charlie's Boulder Highway

 Cocktails?
 Fair, but the casino is built around the lounge and you can always grab a drink there for cheap or free (depending on how sweet you are to the bartender).

 Who Gets Comps?
-A fair slot club means that VP action may pay off in rooms and other comps.
-The club is good for both AZ Charlie's, the Stratosphere and the Flamingo in Laughlin (but not in Vegas).
+The Ace Play Club is a fair slot club.
+That means VP action may pay off in rooms and other comps.
+The club is good for both AZ Charlie's.
 You get twice as much in comps as you do in cash, should you choose them.
 Remember, always tell the pit bosses that you're friends of ours.
 They have no idea who we are, but they might think you're crazy and give you something just to get you to leave them alone.

-Sourdough Cafe: A decent coffee shop, open 24 hours, that serves plenty of low-budget options on the menu and on special.
-The $3.29 steak-and-eggs or ham-and-eggs served anytime is a classic (but you gotta show your slot club card to get it).
+Sourdough Cafe: A decent coffee shop that serves plenty of low-budget options on the menu and on special.
+The $3.99 steak-and-eggs or ham-and-eggs served anytime is a classic (but you gotta show your slot club card to get it).

 Wild West Buffet: This buffet might actually be a touch better than the one at the AZ Charlie's West, but that still doesn't mean we recommend it.
 Instead, truck down the road to the Firelight Buffet at Sam's Town, which is still not great, but better.
 The big plus here is it is easily one of the cheapest buffets in Vegas.

-They also have a Sbarro's and a place called Charlie's Philly Cheese Steaks here.
+They also have a Sbarro's and a place called Charlie's Cheesesteak Deli here.
 We can't vouch for Charlie's grilling ability, but it's an interesting variation on the usual fast-food offerings.

 Palace Grand Lounge: This lounge has acts that can be a cut above the usual lounge tripe.
 Although, it can also be tripe.
 Once we saw a country band with a singer so bad a friend thought it was karaoke night.

-Number of TVs: About twenty, all flat screens, with two slightly larger ones.
+Number of TVs: About thirty, all flat screens, with two large ones.

 How Many Betting Windows?
 There are about five windows with slate boards behind them for tracking scores and odds.